The Society for Co-operation in Russian and Soviet

 and research, and search our online

 catalogue.
 We also have a loan library for members' use.
+We

-We organise events and promote
+organise events and promote Russian

-a founder member of, the Soviet War
+language learning.
+We are a founder member of the Soviet

-Memorial in London.
+War Memorial in London.
 We facilitate cultural contacts between

 the UK, Russia and the FSU.
 And we publish a journal, the SCRSS